Refcache

 Using Examples

-Examples are included in the source distribution but not installed with pip.
+Examples are linked as references in this repository and are not installed with pip.

 Quick Start